ZekeLewis/blockchain-messaging-app/README.md

 # Blockchain Messaging Service

-Welcome to the Blockchain Messaging Service!
+Here is the Blockchain Messaging Service!
 This project implements a decentralized messaging system on a blockchain, ensuring secure and tamper-proof communication.
-Below is an in-depth guide to understanding the architecture and inner workings of this messaging service.
+Below is an in-depth guide to understanding the architecture and inner workings of what this messaging service is to become.
+Some of what is here is already in place, and there are still a few of these features that we are adding.

 ## Architecture Overview